 What’s so bad about homosexuality, that it would deserve that kind of punishment?
 Nothing at all, as far as I can tell.
 I haven’t heard any good reasons to think gay sex is immoral.
 I’ve heard some bad ones though…

-Is homosexuality wrong because it’s unnatural?2 What does it mean for something to be natural?
-It just means it wasn’t made by or caused by humans.
+Is homosexuality wrong because it’s unnatural?3 What does it mean for something to be natural?
+It just means it wasn’t caused by humans.
 So can anything people do be “natural”?
 If any human behaviors deserve to be called natural, it would be things that people don’t have to make an effort to do, or things that people do without being taught or otherwise influenced by other people.